 If you are a small company that is used to informal workplace conversation rather than formal briefings or meetings, now could be the time to implement more structured communication to ensure that your employees receive regular updates that they can refer to as they work.

 In times when everyone needs to work harder at their insurance jobs and yet just as accurately, you expect a lot of your employees.
 However, this level of work and expectation quickly becomes draining, particularly if your employees are also managing increased challenges at home.
 The Harvard Business Review states that “nearly 40% of people say their company has not even asked them how they’re doing since the pandemic began.”
 Even if you have an HR department, people tend to respond better to inquiries from those they know well.
 Listen to your employees, and consider sharing at an interpersonal level as well.
 Relate to each other as people, not just as staff.
 Make all employees aware of mental health resources in the community, and if you have employees who are able to take on additional work, allow employees to take a mental health day now and then.

 Reach Out to Those Working Insurance Jobs From Home

 The transition to working from home can be positive for some, but it can also be isolating.
 For those trying to juggle childcare, elder care, home duties, and an increased workload, it can be positively overwhelming.
 The informal discussion that you used to have at work is gone, replaced with more formal email requests.
 If you have employees who are working from home, call them for an informal conversation, or add check-ins to your videoconferences.

 At American Agents Alliance, we support independent insurance agencies like yours.
 Take a look at our resources today, and

-to learn more about our membership benefits.
+contact us to learn more about our membership benefits.